GruAnne/EpicAuks/README.md

 File: "GeminiDataForModelling_densities.csv"

 Description: Survey data with auk abundances.
 Each row represents one observation.
 One observation is one photograph taken during one focal survey.
 One focal survey is performed during one continuous airplane flight.
+This data is owned by Wageningen Marine Research & BioConsult SH GmbH & CO KG.

 code	= Survey code